InterfaceConsciousness/interfaceconsciousness.github.io/_pages/about.md

 ## Overview

 The lab **rethinks consciousness as a phenomenological bridge**.
 Subjective experience is enacted through an agent’s interface to the world.
-Our approach integrates computational methods with mathematical phenomenology and cognitive science to create a constellation of research projects that are _theoretically robust, empirically grounded, and computationally implementable_.
+Our approach integrates computational methods with mathematical phenomenology and the human sciences to create a constellation of research projects that are _theoretically robust, empirically grounded, and computationally implementable_.

 The study of consciousness should be **informed by science and technology**.
 Throughout our research projects, we aim to analyze, design, and optimize interfaces, akin to engineering materials in chemistry: just as specific molecular structures determine how an organism detects and responds to the chemical world, interfaces shape how an agent perceives and interacts with its environment.